How to create an HTML email signature and footer

 Moving beyond the main contact details, you might want to look at adding social media icons.
 This encourages recipients to ‘Follow’ or ‘Like’ your company on relevant social media platforms.

 However, social media icons in HTML email signatures should be deployed with care.
 You should only ever use the most up-to-date versions available.

 Your work email channel is constant.
 This is why your HTML email signature is the perfect place for showcasing new content, highlighting special offers, and so on.

 An email signature banner typically goes below the contact details so naturally carries weight and credibility.
 There are no other distractions to an engaged reader, so tone down the intensity of the banner design to land your message more effectively.

 Email disclaimers can jar with the text of an email.
 However, many markets require a company to list its corporate details in every email.
-Examples include an employer ID number in the U.S. or company registration number in the UK.
+Examples include an employer ID number in the U.S. or a company registration number in the UK.
 Therefore ensure the font size for your disclaimer does not overwhelm the main signature.

 Managing HTML email signatures with third-party solutions

 In the end, designing and creating HTML email signatures can be an arduous task.
 Specialist email signature solutions, however, make creating them a walk in the park.

 They eliminate the need to manually build HTML code for email signature templates and simplify the design process.
 Once set up and integrated into an email system, all changes are managed centrally.